Jubatian/rrpge-spec/specs/cpu_arch.rst

   the given pointer register's mode, post-incrementing or pre-decrementing the pointer register if such mode was set.

-Note that the 4 bit immediate and 16 bit immediate modes may also be used as destinations.
+Note that the three immediate modes may also be used as destinations.
 Doing so realizes an essential NOP, although any side effect of the operation is still carried out (such as writing the Carry register for operations affecting it).

 In Pointer modes the high 16 of the used pointer bits are used to address the 16 bit cells.
 An example shows this concept with the following parameters: